 Why it Matters

-What separates Venezuela from similar nations is its history of centralizing power, its government overreach, and its inability to “stabilise external and fiscal accounts.”
-By imposing price controls, expropriating private property, and conducting large-scale industry nationalization, the Venezuelan government wrecked the economy and eliminated the economic freedom of its citizens.
+What separates Venezuela from similar nations is its history of centralizing power, government overreach, and inability to “stabilise external and fiscal accounts.”
+By imposing price controls, expropriating private property, and conducting large-scale industry nationalization, the Venezuelan government brought the economy to a standstill and eliminated the economic freedom of its citizens.
 The “dismantling of democratic checks and balances, and sheer incompetence” led to Venezuela’s collapse.

-The media have assigned blame for Venezuela’s humanitarian crisis on causes such as falling oil prices.
-However, Saudi Arabia, Nigeria, and Kuwait are also petrostates that saw their incomes fall when oil prices dropped, but emerged from recession with their economies intact.
+Some blame Venezuela’s humanitarian crisis on causes such as falling oil prices.
+However, Saudi Arabia, Nigeria, and Kuwait are petrostates that saw their incomes fall when oil prices dropped but emerged from recession with their economies intact.
 Additionally, although President Maduro has blamed the U.S. and its imposed sanctions, none of these sanctions were broad enough to inflict the type of damage Venezuela is currently suffering.

 The regimes of Presidents Hugo Chavez and Nicolás Maduro decimated the country through “relentless class warfare and government intervention in the economy.”
-Maintaining basic freedoms and remaining committed “to the rule of law, limited government, and checks and balances” is what separates true democratic nations from Venezuela, and what the rest of the world must remember to adhere to.
+Maintaining basic freedoms and remaining committed “to the rule of law, limited government, and checks and balances” separates Venezuela from other politically and economically prosperous democratic countries and serves as a reminder of the dangers of socialism for the rest of the world.

 Putting it in Context